Paul Grimm (prehistorian)

+Grimm was a leading member of the Völkisch movement in the 1920s and 30s and a member of the Nazi Party from 1933.
+He headed the State Agency for Prehistory and Protohistory in Nazi-occupied Ukraine during World War II.
+His involvement in the plundering of prehistoric artefacts from the Nazi-occupied territories in Eastern Europe at this time is a matter of controversy.
+After the war, he lived in East Germany, where he was a professor at Humboldt University of Berlin from 1955 until 1972.

 Life

 Early career

-Grimm, son of a paymaster, graduated from high school at Aschersleben in 1925 and then studied at the University of Halle, where he was instructed in prehistory, history, classical archaeology, German studies, geography and geology until 1929.
-He first participated in an excavation in 19 27 under Hans Hahne.
+Grimm, son of a paymaster, was born in Torgau, graduated from high school at Aschersleben in 1925, and then attended the University of Halle, where he studied prehistory, history, classical archaeology, German studies, geography and geology until 1929.
+He first participated in an excavation in 1927 under Hans Hahne.
 From 1929 he was a research assistant at the State Bureau for Prehistory.
-In 1929 he was awarded a doctorate for his dissertation on Die vor- und frühgeschichtliche Besiedlung des Unterharzes und seines Vorlandes auf Grund der Bodenfunde (The Prehistoric and Protohistoric Settlement of Lower Harz and its Foothills on the basis of Archaeological Finds).
+In 1929 he was awarded a doctorate for his dissertation on Die vor- und frühgeschichtliche Besiedlung des Unterharzes und seines Vorlandes auf Grund der Bodenfunde (The Prehistoric and Protohistoric Settlement of Lower Harz and its Hinterland on the basis of Archaeological Finds).
 His examiners were Hahne and Georg Karo.

-Grimm was a member of the German Youth Movement and from 1926 to the völkisch youth league Adler und Falke (Eagle and Falcon).
+Grimm was a member of the German Youth Movement and from 1926 also a member of the völkisch youth league Adler und Falke (Eagle and Falcon).
 Well before the Nazi seizure of power he was a member of the Mannus-Society for "Aryan prehistory" and the prehistoric division of the Militant League for German Culture.

 On 1 February 1933, Grimm joined the Nazi Party and was registered as party member 1,447,316.
 He was a Blockleiter from 1933 to 1934.
 In 1935, Grimm was curator and acting director of the State Bureau for Volk Studies in Halle.

-From 1935 he was editor of the journal Mitteldeutsche Volkheit – Hefte für Vorgeschichte, Rassenkunde und Volkskunde (Central German Volk Studies – Volumes on Prehistory, Racial Studies and Volk Studies) along with the leader of the Volk Studies department, Heinz-Julius Niehoff.
+From 1935 he was an editor of the journal Mitteldeutsche Volkheit – Hefte für Vorgeschichte, Rassenkunde und Volkskunde (Central German Volk Studies – Volumes on Prehistory, Racial Studies and Volk Studies), along with the leader of the Volk Studies department, Heinz-Julius Niehoff.
 After he achieved his habilitation with his work on the Salzmünde Culture he was employed as reader and director of the State Bureau of Volk Studies in Halle from 1939 to 1945.